 A systematic analysis of randomised controlled trials on the influence of the patient-clinician relationship on healthcare outcomes backs the suggestion, with statistically significant evidence demonstrating that a good relationship between patient and practitioner can have a sizeable effect on healthcare outcomes.

 Kindness in care goes beyond just listening

 “Empathy is simply listening, holding space, withholding judgment, emotionally connecting, and communicating that incredibly healing message of you’re not alone.” – Brene Brown

 Compassionate connections in care makes a patient feel valued and respected by their healthcare practitioner, lowering psychological stress, which can exacerbate health issues and foster health-damaging behaviour.
 A surplus of the stress hormones cortisol and epinephrine can also have a direct impact on recovery as they inhibit production of anti-inflammatory cytokines and slow wound healing.

 Empathy humanises a patient and that can help melt the fear away, particularly in those facing big health hurdles.
 But sympathy is a pity-based response to a situation.
 It is a negative emotion and is rarely wanted or beneficial.

 “Empathy is about demonstrating genuine, compassionate concern for others and performing acts that are kind, but not morally required,” says 43-year old Vasi D., currently undergoing gruelling treatment for Stage 3, Grade 3 Invasive Ductal Carcinoma.

-During the initial shock of her breast cancer diagnosis, the Sydney corporate and mother of one didn’t care about bedside manner.
+During the initial shock of her cancer diagnosis, the Sydney corporate and mother of one didn’t care about bedside manner.
 The first surgeon she was referred to was cool, clinical and matter of fact, and would absolutely get the job done.